GLOBAL MARKETS-Stocks rebound on cyclical surge, gold edges higher

 U.S. consumer prices increased by the most in nearly eight years in June as businesses reopened, but the underlying trend suggested inflation would remain muted and allow the Fed to keep injecting money into the ailing economy.

 The U.S. Labor Department’s consumer price index rose 0.6% last month, the biggest gain since August 2012, after easing 0.1% in May.
-The increase ended three months of declines and was driven by the rising price of gasoline and food.
+The increase ended three months of declines and was driven by rising prices of gasoline and food.

 Tension grew between Washington and Beijing after the United States rejected China’s claims to offshore resources in most of the South China Sea.